RCE Foto

 Pros: Professional Feelings.. , excellent files, fast and fairly reliable autofocus, dual slots, LP and 6 battery. pre-shooting in raw, quality c Raw, remarkable stabilizer, shutter also mechanical with which you can choose to protect the sensor when changing the lens (you have to turn off the camera though.. )

 Cons: It doesn't have all the programmable keys.
-It is a bit plasticky in the joystick controls and rear wheel selector.
+It's a bit plasticky in the joystick controls and in the rear wheel selector.
 Unfortunately, the rolling shutter for those who make birdlife with the pre-shot is always lurking. as in the R8..
-Every now and then (very rarely .. ) it freezes for no particular reason and then starts again in a few seconds ..
+Every now and then (very rarely .. ) it crashes for no particular reason reporting for example error 80.. sometimes then leaving again in a few seconds .. in others you have to turn it off and on again. more rarely you have to remove the battery.
+But canon assures that everything will be fixed in a future update

-Opinion: Having the R8, an exceptional car, but with some limitations. and now being able to try the R6mk2 for a long time I can say that: there is everything exceptional that the R8 has but there are no defects ..
-So it doesn't heat up. there is also a mechanical shutter .. the joystick. the stabilizer, there is a better viewfinder..
-An autofocus perhaps even more responsive, even if for the first lock, there are often hesitations.
-An excellent battery and you don't need the battery grip, it already has perfect dimensions.
-It has a double slot, but only with sd.. and given the pre-redemption, putting a slot for a more performing card would not have been bad. but in any case, if you don't use the pre-redemption you will hardly have to wait.
-Unfortunately it's a bit plasticky.
-Let me explain, the joystick is not of the quality of the 5DMK3 for example and not even the rear wheel has a great quality, like the SD compartment ..
-In short, something better could have been done. , also for saving individual files.. in fact, the one-handed procedure is a bit cumbersome.
-I find the quality of the file excellent as I find the R8 excellent ...
+Opinion: Having the R8, an exceptional car, but with some limitations. and now being able to try the R6mk2 for a long time I can say that there is everything exceptional that the R8 has, but there are not all the defects..
+So it doesn't heat up. there is also a mechanical shutter .. the joystick. the stabilizer and there is a better viewfinder.
+It has an autofocus that is perhaps even more responsive, although for the first lock-on, there are some hesitations. but the settings and the optics can change the situation.
+It has a great battery and you don't need a battery grip and in my opinion it has perfect dimensions.
+It has a double slot but only with the sd..
+And given the pre-release in raw, putting a slot for a more performing card would not have been bad. but anyway if you don't use the pre-release you will hardly have to wait to empty the buffer ..
+It's a bit plasticky.
+Let me explain: the joystick is not of the quality of the 5DMK3 for example and not even the rear wheel has a great quality, like the SD compartment.
+In short, something better could have been done.
+For saving individual files the procedure with one hand is a bit cumbersome, but you get used to it.
+I find the quality of the file excellent, as I find excellent that of the R8 ...
 The upper aperture wheel is not very comfortable.
-I don't understand why they didn't keep a wheel like the one of the times or at least more protruding.
-The C RAW file (which weighs half of the RAW) is of very good quality and by doing several tests noticing a difference with the full RAW is really difficult.
-The menu is the classic Canon with my programmable menu and if you already have a Canon SLR, it will not be difficult to use it to the fullest.
-The R6mk2 is a FF with excellent general quality, destined to drop in price, since the mark 3 that will be released soon will have the digic accelerator. and maybe it will solve a bit the problem of rolling shutter that easily occurs in the pre-shooting mode with electronic shutter. even if only the global shutter from what I understand can probably solve it completely..
-I have had some blocks, the machine freezes signaling some connectivity problem with the lens, then after a few seconds it starts again by itself .. dunno.. !?
-We hope they will fix the problem with a future update.
+I don't understand why they didn't keep a wheel like the one in the days or at least make it more protruding from the body.
+Even the C RAW file (which weighs half of the RAW) is of excellent quality and doing several tests noticing a difference with the full RAW is really difficult.
+The menu is the classic Canon with my menu large and programmable. and if you already own a Canon SLR, it won't be difficult to use it to the fullest.
+The R6mk2 is a good quality FF anyway and with future updates it will probably be improved further

 avatarjunior